STORING YOUR RV

 Another thing to keep in mind with general self-storage is access to your RV.
 Make sure you find a facility that offers 24/7 access to your RV just in case you spontaneously decide to hit the road for a long weekend.

 Renting Out Your RV

-It’s a good idea to “exercise” your slides and run some critical systems from time to time while your RV is in storage.
-This helps ensure nothing dries out in your unit.
-If your RV is on the road for even a weekend each month, all your systems will get enough usage to stay in great shape!
+For example, It’s a good idea to operate your slides and test critical systems at regular intervals while your RV is in storage.
+Even if you only rent it out for one weekend a month, all your systems will get enough use to stay in great shape.